Are you are feeling fatigued, tired, exhausted, or just want more energy so you can get more done in your day?

 Mushrooms such as turkey tail, maitake, shiitake, cordyceps, snow fungus, lion's mane, reishi, and Chaga have been used to help enhance mental clarity and concentration, support immune function, and to naturally increase energy and improve endurance, in Asian countries for thousands of years.

 A study on Garlic as an anti-fatigue agent concluded that "The anti-fatigue function of garlic may be closely related to its many favorable biological and pharmacological effects.
-In animal studies, garlic has been shown to promote exercise endurance."

 For more information go to organic garlic.